 You don't have to be an expert.
 Telephone support, mental illness helpline | SANE.
 SANE runs a national, out-of-hours mental health helpline offering specialist emotional support and information to anyone affected by mental illness, including family, friends and carers.
 We are open every day of the year from 6pm to 11pm.
 SANE responds to 15,000 calls each year.
 Often this means helping people to deal with very difficult situations, thoughts and emotions.

-We are open every day of the year from 6pm to 11pm.
-Causes of mental disorders.
+We deal with the full spectrum of mental illness from anxiety and depression through to eating disorders, self-harm, psychosis and suicide.
+Helpline volunteers are empathic and non-judgemental, providing a space for you to talk about any aspect of your mental health, or the mental health of someone you care about.
+You can get emotional support to address your individual experience, as well as help to explore options and action.
+The mental health helpline support service can also be a safe haven and refuge in times of crisis, as illustrated by the following feedback: Causes of mental disorders.
 As defined by experts, a mental disorder is "a clinically significant behavioral or psychological syndrome or psychological pattern that occurs in an individual and that is associated with present or disability or with a significantly increased risk of suffering death, pain, disability, or an important loss of freedom" The causes of mental disorders are generally complex and vary depending on the particular disorder and the individual.